 - Dissemination of project results

-The next public meeting of the DIRTT project (EU reference group) was planned at the European MTB Summit in Swieradow-Zdor, Poland, 22-24 of May 2020.
+The next meeting of the DIRTT project (EU reference group) was planned at the European MTB Summit in Swieradow-Zdor, Poland, 22-24 of May 2020.
 Due to COVID-19, this event had to be cancelled.
-An online meeting will be hosted by IMBA Europe in June.
+An online meeting, hosted by IMBA Europe, took place in July.
+Key findings of the trail sector survey (training needs and identified skill gaps) and rider (consumer) survey were presented.